I feel busy much of the time…with busy work. And that often keeps me from my life’s work.

 How do you make sure your life’s work comes first?
 Do the tasks related to your PQO first.
 Don’t put anything before your life’s work.

 My PQO is definitely writing.
-Secondary to that, it’s training (speaking) and coaching, both of which support my writing.
+Secondary to that, it’s training (speaking) and coaching, both of which support my writing and purpose.
 I want to make a difference with my published work, and I’d also like to write and publish more frequently and consistently.

 But I’ve struggled.
 Busy work has—and often continues—to get in the way of my life’s work.
 However, I’ve done one thing that has increased the percentage of time I spend on PQO—specifically writing.
 I write first thing in the morning.